 Frequently Asked Questions

 Choose an investment based on your financial goals, income, and tolerance for risk.
 Financial goals can either be long-term or short-term with the latter being five years or less.
-For long-term financial goals like retirement, you can choose riskier investments since you have time to recover from stock market fluctuations.
+For long-term financial goals like retirement, you can consider riskier investments since you have time to recover from stock market fluctuations.
 Short-term financial goals could involve compounding money in a high-yield saving account for better returns.

 Beginners are often scared about the investment path, so safer investments are more appropriate.
 It is crucial that one understands how each investment opportunity works and the risks involved before investing in it.